United Italy: the first laws

 Immagine da una stampa dell'epoca di Piazza del Popolo a Roma in seguito all'inondazione del 1870

-Before the unity of Italy relief was organized in different ways according to the state.
-When disasters as the earthquake of Val di Noto – 1693 and the earthquake in Calabria – 1783 occurred, the authorities appointed a commissioner with exceptional powers.
-On a legislative level, there were already anti-seismic laws in the Pontifical State, in the Kingdom of the Two Sicilies and in the Duchy of Mantua, where the first anti-seismic house in the West was designed by Pirro Logorio.
-Wandering through the ruins of Ferrara, hit by an earthquake in 1570, the architect was the first person to realize how important solidly constructed buildings were and to consider the question of living safety.
+Before the unification of Italy, relief was organized in different ways according to the State.
+During major emergencies, such as the earthquake of Val di Noto in 1693 and Calabria in 1783, central authorities appointed a commissioner with exceptional powers.
+On a legislative level, seismic regulations already existed in the Papal States, the Kingdom of the Two Sicilies, and the Duchy of Mantua, where Pirro Logorio designed the first earthquake-resistant house in the West.
+Walking through the ruins of Ferrara, hit by an earthquake in 1570, the architect was the first to address the housing safety issue.

-With united Italy the Statuto Albertino, adopted by the Kingdom of Sardinia in 1848, came into force.
-By their geological nature Piemonte and Sardinia are not seismic regions and as a consequence in all the states annexed to Piemonte all the laws regarding anti-seismic buildings were abolished.
-In the new “joint” laws, the hydraulic engineering “tradition” developing in the territory of the north to control the rivers remained.
+Upon Italy's unification, the Statuto Albertino, adopted by the Kingdom of Sardinia in 1848, came into force.
+By their geological nature, Piedmont and Sardinia are not seismic regions.
+Consequently, all the regulations regarding earthquake-resistant buildings were abolished in all the states annexed to Piedmont.
+In the new unitary laws, the hydraulic engineering "tradition" developed in the northern territory to control the rivers remained.

-Providing aid and relief to the damaged populations was not a State priority: relief came within the concept of public generosity and the interventions of soldiers, who had always represented the framework of relief, were considered charity work.
-During the flood in Rome in December 1870, the first to offer aid were the army troops who two months earlier had conquered the city with the Breach of Porta Pia.
+Providing aid and relief to the damaged populations was not a State priority: interventions were mainly assigned to the military and considered charity work.
+Even during the flood in Rome in December 1870, first aid was provided by the army troops who had conquered the city with the Breach of Porta Pia two months earlier.

-The post-unity legislative framework was fragmentary and not very organic, limiting itself to envisage interventions following particular contingencies and calamities or for specific subjects.
-All the urgent measures adopted to cope with the emergencies in the immediate had a legal basis in the ordering powers granted to the administrative authority by Law no. 2359 dated June 25, 1865.
+The post-unity legislative framework was fragmentary and poorly organized, only providing for interventions following particular contingencies and calamities or for specific subjects.
+All measures adopted to face emergencies immediately found their normative basis in the ordering powers granted to the administrative authority by Law No. 2359, dated June 25, 1865.
 Prefects and mayors were able to use private property in the event of an emergency.

-In general, when an emergency occurred, the army and the security forces were mobilized and they were the first to arrive at the scene of the disaster.
-The management process was rigid and coded and only started when news of the disaster officially arrived on the table of the Prime Minister, who also performed the functions of Minister of the Interior.
+In case of disaster, the army and the security forces were mobilized and were the first to reach the disaster site.
+The emergency management process was very rigid and only started when news of the disaster officially reached the Prime Minister, who also served as Minister of the Interior.

-Despatch started from the dense network of prefectures present on the territory and could arrive after a few hours, days, but even weeks after the event.
-The emergencies were considered national only if they hit strategic objectives for road communications and structures of public utility.
-After having assessed the scenario the military division closest to the affected area, voluntary helpers, religious authorities and associations along side the soldiers were activated spontaneously and in an uncoordinated manner.
+Despatch started from the dense network of prefectures on the territory and could arrive within hours, days, or weeks of the event.
+The emergencies were considered national only if they hit strategic roads or structures of public utility.
+After assessing the scenario, the military departments closest to the impacted area were activated.
+In a spontaneous and uncoordinated manner, volunteer rescuers, religious entities, and associations were also deployed to support the military's work.

-In 1906 some particular provisions were issued on volcanic eruptions, defending inhabitants and roads from landslides, floods, high seas and hurricanes.
+In 1906, regulations were issued on volcanic eruptions, defending inhabitants and roads from landslides, floods, sea storms, and hurricanes.